 Skip to main content

-• Adjustment to living together
+• Adjusting to living together

-• Conflicts over in-laws,
+• Conflicts with in-laws

 • Infidelity